gplepage/lsqfit/doc/source/lsqfit.rst

 :class:`lsqfit.MultiFitter` Classes
 -------------------------------------
-:class:`lsqfit.MultiFitter` provides a framework for fitting multiple pieces of data using a set of custom-designed models, derived  from :class:`lsqfit.MultiFitterModel`, each of which  encapsulates a particular fit function.
-This framework was developed to support the :mod:`corrfitter` module, but is more general.
-Instances of model classes  associate specific subsets of the fit data with  specific subsets of the fit parameters.
+:class:`lsqfit.MultiFitter` provides a framework for building component systems to fit multiple pieces of data using a set of custom-designed models, derived  from :class:`lsqfit.MultiFitterModel`.
+Each model  encapsulates:
+a) a particular fit function; b) a recipe for assembling the corresponding fit data from a dictionary that contains all of the data; and c) a recipe for assembling a fit prior drawn from a dictionary containing all the priors.
 This allows fit problems to be broken down down into more manageable pieces, which are then aggregated by :class:`lsqfit.MultiFitter` into a single fit.

+This framework was developed to support the :mod:`corrfitter` module which is used to analyze 2-point and 3-point correlators generated in Monte Carlo simulations of quantum field theories (like QCD).
+The :mod:`corrfitter` module provides two models to describe correlators: :class:`corrfitter.Corr2` to describe one  2-point correlator, and :class:`corrfitter.Corr3` to describe one 3-point  correlator.
+A typical analysis involves fitting data for a mixture of 2-point and 3-point correlators, with sometimes hundreds of correlators in all.
+Each correlator is described by either  a ``Corr2`` model or a ``Corr3`` model.
+A list of models, one for each  correlator, is handed :class:`corrfitter.CorrFitter` (derived from  :class:`lsqfit.MultiFitter`) to fit the models to the correlator data.
+The models for different correlators typically share many fit parameters.

-A trivial example of a model would be one that encapsulates a linear fit function::
+A simpler example of a model is one that encapsulates a linear fit function::

    import numpy as np